B-MoCA: Benchmarking Mobile Device Control Agents across Diverse Configurations

 @inproceedings{lee2024benchmarking,

-title={Benchmarking Mobile Device Control Agents across Diverse Configurations},
+title={Benchmarking Mobile Device Control Agents Across Diverse Configurations},

-author={Juyong Lee and Taywon Min and Minyong An and Changyeon Kim and Kimin Lee},
+author={Juyong Lee and Taywon Min and Minyong An and Dongyoon Hahm and Haeone Lee and Changyeon Kim and Kimin Lee},

 year={2024},